Lsyncd Alternative for Real-Time Sync

 Bidirectional or Multidirectional Sync on Linux

-Some other advantages of Resilio Connect over Lsyncd include:
+Some other advantages of Resilio Platform over Lsyncd include:

 • Efficiency: Sync many files of any size and type in real-time in any direction: one- or two-way to one-to-many, or many-to-one, or many-to-many.
 Resilio automatically syncs files in parallel across as many servers or endpoints as you can throw at it.
 Some customers synchronize millions of files across hundreds of servers at once.